 GRANT SELECT ON test to user01@'%' IDENTIFIED BY 'user01password';.
 If you must change the permissions or password later use the

 DROP USER user01;statement to clear the existing setup and then run the granting statements.

 The permission and password for a master account can be reset through the console or the API.
 Other accounts already created in the instance are not affected.

-The instance will be restarted once the master account has been created and there will be a transient network disconnection for 30 seconds.
-Make sure that this is done at a convenient time and ensure that the application supports database reconnection.
+The instance is restarted once the master account has been created and there is a transient network disconnection for 30 seconds.
+Make sure that this is done at a convenient time and the application supports database reconnection.